 The Organization follows the requirements of the Financial Accounting Standards Board (FASB)'s Financial Statements of Not-for-Profit Organizations.
-Under this guidance, The Organization is required to report information regarding its financial position and activities according to two classes of net assets: without donor restriction and with donor restriction.
+Under this guidance, the Organization is required to report information regarding its financial position and activities according to two classes of net assets: without donor restriction and with donor restriction.
 Accordingly, net assets and changes therein are classified and reported as follows:

 Net Assets Without Donor Restrictions - Net assets available for use in general operations and not subject to donor (or certain grantor) restrictions.
-It is the policy of the board of directors to review their financial standing from time to time and to designate sums of net asset without donor restrictions for specific efforts.

 Net Assets With Donor Restrictions - Net assets subject to donor (or certain grantor) imposed restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
 Gifts of long-lived assets and gifts of cash restricted for the acquisition of long-lived assets are recognized as revenue when the assets are placed in service.
 Donor-imposed restrictions are released when a restriction expires, this is, when the stipulated time has elapsed, when the stipulated purpose for which the resource was restricted has been fulfilled, or both.
-There were no net assets with donor restrictions at December 31, 2019 and 2018, respectively.
+There were no net assets with donor restrictions at both December 31, 2020 and 2019,